keisuke-yanagisawa/exprorer/README.md

 # EXPRORER
 **EXPRORER** (**EX**tended **PRO**bes set construction by **RE**presentative **R**etrieval) is
-a systematic procedure to construct a set of cosolvent for drug discovery.
+a systematic procedure to construct a set of cosolvent for drug discovery [Yanagisawa].

 This repository consists of two parts:
 - **cosolv_generator**